Updated: April 12, 2018

-To the public, the airport attack in Fort Lauderdale, Fla., earlier this month may have seemed unthinkable.
+To the public, the airport attack in Fort Lauderdale, Fla., [in January, 2017] may have seemed unthinkable.
 No one had ever before stored a pistol in their checked luggage and unloaded it at the end of their flight.
 As the gunfire erupted that day, panicked travellers scrambled onto the airport’s tarmac; five were killed and seven injured.
 However, for the airlines involved that day, the incident was far from unthinkable, and instead fit into a category of emergencies for which they had prepared.

 Ryan Carter was formerly responsible for strategic and tactical planning at Emirates Airlines, up until 2015.* In his job, he says, “all we did basically was think about various situations that could occur.”
 Each of the 32 passenger airlines that use the Fort Lauderdale–Hollywood airport has some version of an incident command centre, which anticipates and responds to disruptions.
 From imagining a terrorist attack to a bomb threat aboard a flight that only runs once per week, incident command centres presuppose the world’s most disturbing “what ifs.”